reuk/wayverb/docs_source/ray_tracer.md

 sheer quantity of rays is prohibitive.

-If, on the other hand, audio-rate results are not required, then the number of necessary rays is much lower.  [@vorlander_auralization:_2007, p.
-186] suggests a sampling period of the order of magnitude of milliseconds, which requires at least 40-times fewer rays.
+If, on the other hand, audio-rate results are not required, then the number of necessary rays is much lower.
+Vorlander suggests a sampling period of the order of magnitude of milliseconds, which requires at least 40-times fewer rays [@vorlander_auralization:_2007, p.
+186].

 Now, the ray tracer can be thought to produce an *energy envelope*, describing the decay tail of the impulse response.
 To produce the impulse response